xiaowu0162/WebThinker/README.md

   <img src="figures/performance.png" width="100%" />
 </p>

-Overall performance comparison on **complex real-world problem solving** and **scientific research report generation** tasks is shown above.
-Our WebThinker-32B with QwQ-32B as backbone reasoning model achieves the superior performance on both tasks.
+As shown above, WebThinker consistently outperforms competing approaches on both knowledge-intensive complex reasoning benchmarks (GPQA, GAIA, WebWalkerQA, HLE) and open-ended reasoning tasks for report generation.
+Our WebThinker-32B with QwQ-32B as backbone reasoning model achieves superior performance across all tasks.

 ### ✨ The WebThinker Framework

 ![Model Comparison](figures/framework.png)

-**WebThinker** enables reasoning models to autonomously conduct web searches and web page navigations to acquire external knowledge during their reasoning process, facilitating complex real-world problem solving.
-Furthermore, we also allow LRMs to draft section content while thinking and searching once sufficient information has been gathered, producing comprehensive, customized reports that directly address the user's research questions.
+**WebThinker** enables reasoning models to autonomously conduct web searches and web page navigations to acquire external knowledge during their reasoning process.
+This approach significantly reduces the time and costs associated with information gathering for researchers in knowledge-intensive fields.
+Furthermore, WebThinker allows LRMs to draft section content while thinking and searching, producing comprehensive, customized reports that directly address users' research questions.

 **Key Features:**
-- We introduce a **Deep Web Explorer** that empowers LRMs to conduct thorough web searches, navigate links, and gather comprehensive information while maintaining reasoning coherence by returning only concise, relevant findings.
+- We introduce a **Deep Web Explorer** that empowers LRMs to search, navigate pages by clicking interactive elements (like links or buttons), and extract relevant information.
+Based on initial search results, the LRM can initiate follow-up searches and traverse deeper links until it collects all relevant information.
-- For scientific reporting, our **Autonomous Think-Search-and-Draft** strategy integrates real-time knowledge seeking with report creation using specialized tools for drafting, reviewing, and editing content—ensuring reports remain coherent and adaptive to new insights.
+- For scientific reporting, our **Autonomous Think-Search-and-Draft** strategy integrates real-time knowledge seeking with report creation.
+We equip LRMs with three specialized tools: (1) drafting content for specific chapters, (2) checking the current report, and (3) editing the report—ensuring reports remain comprehensive, coherent, and adaptive to new insights.
-- We're also developing **training strategies** by collecting large-scale reasoning trajectory data with search capabilities from complex reasoning datasets.
-Detailed methods and results is coming.
+- We're developing **RL-based training strategies** to optimize end-to-end task performance by leveraging large-scale reasoning trajectories from complex tasks.
+Using accuracy of reasoning, tool usage, and final outputs, we construct preference pairs for online DPO training, enabling the model to progressively improve its research capabilities.